6 Best Fly Sprays for Horses That Really Work

 • Using barriers like fly sheets, masks, and boots that cover the horse to provide protection from flies

-Barn spray systems can be installed, running tubing around your barn and dispensing fine droplets of fast-acting insecticide in the air periodically throughout the day.
-However, these systems can be costly to set up, and they kill helpful insects alongside flies.
-Some horses (and people) may also experience a reaction to the insecticide as well, so they’re often not the best solution.
+Another option is installing a barn spray system.
+This involves running tubing around your barn that periodically dispenses fine droplets of fast-acting insecticide into the air.
+However, these systems can be costly to set up, and they kill helpful insects alongside unwanted pests.
+Some horses and people may also experience a reaction to the insecticide, so they’re often not the best solution.

 As you might expect, there are a lot of options for fly sprays for horses.
 Here are six that we’ve tested and recommend:

 Absorbine sets a new standard for insect protection with their Ultra Shield Ex.
 It kills and repels over 70 insect species for up to 17 days with a sweat-resistant insecticide formula.
-This effective spray contains sunscreens and coat conditioners with aloe and lanolin to keep your horse safe and their hair looking great — and it can also be used on dogs, too!
+This effective water-based spray contains sunscreens and conditioners with aloe and lanolin for your horse’s safety and a great-looking coat—and it can be used on dogs, too!

 3. Absorbine Flys X Insecticide Spray ($14.95 for 32 oz.)